harleydutton/tabula-rasa/Worlds/new-prospect/New Prospect.md

 - Did you spend the night in the [[Brothel]]?
 - Did you drink something that put a fire in your belly?
 - Did someone else think you roleplayed well in a specific scene?
-## Limits
+## Banned Content
-- no starting with magic
+- no starting with a magic skill or as a magic being
 - no skills or backgrounds that would allow you to easily travel or communicate with people outside of town
 - no resurrecting or healing faster than normal
 ## Store